Private Project

 Like Alexandra, my fragile ‘self’ has been soothed yet profoundly challenged by my encounters on the Tibetan plateau.

 I went to Eastern Tibet to “teach” people the art of capturing the world with a camera.
 Yet they have offered me far more than I gave them, not only through our interactions, but also through their lenses.
 Through their lenses, I learned how they perceive the human and non-human worlds, how they talk to nature, how they dance through space, and how they face life and death.
-The audiovisual landscape created by the native filmmakers became an integral part of my own Himalaya journey.
+The audiovisual landscape created by the native filmmakers became an integral part of my own Himalayan journey.

 We write through different media.
 We write to one another.